Co-Designing with Nature: The “Do-Nothing” Approach to Permaculture

 We always start with the soil.

-Soil quality is our main priority.
-It serves as the foundation for all life to thrive on land and is essential for producing nutritious food and maintaining a healthy ecosystem.
-To ensure the vitality of our soil, we begin by laying down wood or sugar cane mulch, gradually transitioning to green manure (Like clovers, legumes, daikon) or green ground cover (Such as, sweet potato, peanut plant, nasturtium).
-In doing so, we rebuild the lost habitat and structure in the soil, protecting it from wind, heat, water erosion, and the loss of moisture.
-Throughout the design site, we also strategically place compost bins into the ground, leaving the compost undisturbed.
-These bins act as lighthouses in the dark, attracting life to the surrounding area and providing food, shelter, and potential mates for our underground friends.
-All those beautiful worms, insects, bacteria and fungus are our helpers here.
-We cultivate a habitat for them and they in turn help us.
+Soil quality is our priority.
+It serves as the foundation for all life on land, essential for producing nutritious food, supporting a healthy microbiome, and maintaining vital fungal and ecological systems.
+To ensure the vitality of our soil, we begin by laying down wood or sugar cane mulch, gradually transitioning to green manure (like clovers, legumes, daikon) or green ground cover (such as sweet potato, peanut plant, or nasturtium).
+In doing so, we rebuild lost habitat and structure in the soil, protecting it from wind, heat, water erosion, and moisture loss.
+As the mulch breaks down, you’ll often see the mycelium of fungi weaving through it, a clear sign of life in the soil and the beginning of a thriving ecosystem.

 The “do-nothing” philosophy focuses on minimal intervention, aligning with several core principles:

-1. No Tilling: Preserving soil structure and the life within it.
+• No Tilling: Preserving soil structure and the life within it.

 By observing and learning from nature, I’ve shifted from an intensive gardening approach to a more sustainable, less labor-intensive system.
 For me, this journey embodies the essence of permaculture: working with nature rather than against it, creating thriving, resilient ecosystems through patience, respect, and careful observation.